-The parameter $\alpha \in \left[0,1 \right]$ can be tuned using criteria tailored to the type of analysis, such as the pseudo-$R^2$, profile log-likelihood or Kullback-Leibler divergence \cite{Tsa2011, Tsa2015}.
-As noted by Tsagris et al. \cite{Tsa2011}, when $\alpha$ approaches 1, it simplifies to a linear transformation.
-When $\alpha = 0$, it is equivalent to the isometric log-ratio (ILR) transformation, which requires the data to be free of zeros:
+The parameter $\alpha \in [0,1]$ can be tuned using criteria appropriate for the application, such as pseudo-$R^2$, profile log-likelihood or the Kullback–Leibler divergence \cite{Tsa2011, Tsa2015}.
+When $\alpha \to 1$, the transformation simplifies to a linear transformation, whereas $\alpha = 0$ is equivalent to the isometric log-ratio (ILR) transformation \cite{Tsa2011}: